Neuronized Priors for Bayesian Sparse Linear Regression: Introduction

-for a hyperparameter $\eta$ and $j=1,\dots,p$.
-The density function $\pi_0$ is typically chosen to be highly concentrated around zero so that the shape is spiked at zero, wheras $\pi_1$ is relatively disperse (the slab part).
-When $\gamma_j=0$, the parameter $\theta_j$ is strongly forced to shrink towards zero, and when $\gamma_j=1$, the prior imposed on $\theta_j$ should have a minimal shrinkage effect.
-Throughout this article, when a point mass density on zero is used for $\pi_0$, we refer to the resulting prior as the ``discrete SpSL prior'', and we refer to the SpSL prior with a non-degenerate $\pi_0$ as the ``continuous SpSL prior''.
+for $j=1,\dots,p$.
+Distribution $\pi_0$ is typically chosen to be highly concentrated around zero, i.e., the ``spike'', whereas $\pi_1$ is relatively disperse, i.e., the ``slab''.
+Thus, when $\gamma_j=0$, coefficient $\theta_j$ is strongly shrunk towards zero, whereas when $\gamma_j=1$, the slab part allows $\theta_j$ to be nearly unshrunk.
+Parameter $\eta$ controls the sparsity of the model \citep{scott2010bayes}.
+When a point-mass at zero is used for $\pi_0$, we call the resulting prior a {\it discrete SpSL} prior; otherwise we call it a {\it continuous SpSL} prior.
+Common choices of $\pi_0$ and $\pi_1$ for a continuous SpSL prior are Gaussian distributions with a small and a large variance, respectively \citep{george1993variable}.
+Under some regularity conditions, it has been shown that an appropriate choice of $\eta$ leads to model selection consistency \citep{Narisetty2014} and the optimal posterior contraction \citep{castillo2012needles,castillo2015bayesian} for high-dimensional linear regression and the normal means model.

-Common choices for $\pi_0$ and $\pi_1$ are Gaussian distributions with a small and a large variance, respectively \citep{george1993variable,george1997approaches,Narisetty2014}.
-The role of $\eta$ is to control the sparsity, and it supervises how many parameters are significant \citep{scott2010bayes}.
-Under some regularity conditions, it has been shown that an appropriate choice of $\eta$ leads to model selection consistency \citep{Narisetty2014} and the optimal posterior contraction \citep{castillo2012needles,castillo2015bayesian} for high-dimensional linear regression and normal mean models.
-However, its computational implementation is challenging due to the adoption of the binary latent variable.
-In particular, when a point-mass prior on zero is used as $\pi_0$, the approximation of the posterior distribution of the $\gamma_j$'s is notoriously challenging.
-MCMC sampling strategies \citep{dellaportas2002bayesian,guan2011bayesian} and stochastic search strategies \citep{hans2007shotgun, berger2005posterior, zhang2007look} have been proposed to attack the computational difficulty, mostly relying on the conjugacy of each component of the prior.
-However, a computational strategy for general discrete SpSL priors such as those using reversible jump proposals \citep{green1995reversible} is rarely practical especially under high-dimensional settings.
+With continuous shrinkage priors, MCMC sampling of $\theta_j$ given the local and global shrinkage parameters can be efficiently implemented by taking advantage of the conjugacy.
+However, while continuous shrinkage priors have computational advantages over discrete SpSL priors, the resulting posterior inference does not automatically provide sparse estimates of the coefficients, so that extra and {\it ad hoc} steps are needed for variable selection \citep{hahn2015decoupling}.
+Computational implementations of SpSL priors often employ a binary latent vector indicating which of the two components each coefficient comes from.
+When a discrete SpSL prior is employed, the posterior inference of $\btheta$ is notoriously challenging.
+MCMC sampling strategies \citep{dellaportas2002bayesian,guan2011bayesian} and stochastic search strategies \citep{hans2007shotgun, berger2005posterior, zhang2007look} have been proposed to counter the computational difficulty, mostly relying on the conjugacy of each component of the prior.
+An MCMC strategy for non-conjugate discrete SpSL priors, such as the one that uses reversible jump proposals \citep{green1995reversible}, is rarely practical especially under high-dimensional settings.